Sam Spiegel: Career

-Spiegel worked briefly in Hollywood in 1927 following a stint serving with Hashomer Hatzair in Mandatory Palestine.
-He then went to Berlin to produce German and French adaptations of Universal films.
+Spiegel worked briefly in Hollywood in 1927, and then went to Berlin to produce German and French adaptations of Universal films.
 In 1933 he fled Germany following the election of the Nazi party and increased antisemitism.
 As an independent producer, Spiegel helped produce a number of European films.

 In 1938, he emigrated to Mexico and subsequently the United States.

 Between 1935 and 1954, Spiegel billed himself as S. P. Eagle; after that he used his real name.
 His nickname was the "velvet octopus" after his propensity to entwine himself with women in the back of taxis and manage Hollywood with a velvet touch according to Billy Wilder.
 He loved London and admired the British, as is reflected in his films The Bridge on the River Kwai (1957) and Lawrence of Arabia (1962), both of which won seven Academy Awards including Best Picture.
 Starting with the 1951 film The African Queen, he produced films through his British-based production company Horizon Pictures.

 In a review in Variety of Natasha Fraser-Cavassoni's biography of Spiegel, Wendy Smith notes: "It's all here: the sleazy financial maneuvers and creepy taste for underage girls that make Spiegel a decidedly flawed protagonist, as well as the wit, sophistication, and Old World charm that make him a titanic figure the likes of which the movie industry will not see again."